 The Office of Financial Aid is available to assist students in obtaining funds to attend the University.
 Aid is available in the form of grants, loans, and part-time employment or any combination of those programs.
-Limited numbers of scholarships are available.
 The total amount of aid a student receives depends on the student's cost of attendance, expected family contribution, meeting application deadlines, outside resources, academic history, and the availability of funds.

 Students are encouraged to contact the Office of Financial Aid to obtain appropriate application materials and to determine eligibility for the various forms of aid available.
 Students may visit the Office of Financial Aid website for up-to-date information.
-The Office of Financial Aid is located in the Student Services Building, 972-883-2941.
+The Office of Financial Aid is located in the Student Services Building and can be reached by phone at 972-883-2941.

 Changes in regulations or policy on a federal, state, university, private lending, or donor level could affect the types of programs, amounts available, and/or program requirements.
 A complete overview of the estimated cost of attending the University is available on our website at www.utdallas.edu/student/finaid/Estimated_Costs.htm.

 Most of the aid listed in this catalog is awarded on the basis of financial need.
 Students are encouraged to determine the amount of resources they can provide toward their education and to compare it with the average cost of attending the University.
 UT Dallas' estimated cost of attendance budgets are reviewed annually in accordance with federal and state guidelines.
 Federal guidelines outline what can be included in student budgets.
 The costs of tuition and fees, books and supplies, an average room and board cost, transportation, and a limited amount for other personal expenses are the basic components of student budgets.
 Unusual expenses, such as childcare costs or educational costs related to the student's medical disability, may be considered when they have been properly documented.